docker/machine/docs/get-started.md

 # Crash Reporting

 Provisioning a host is a complex matter that can fail for a lot of reasons.
-Some of those reasons lies in your very workstation that can have a wide variety of shell, network configuration, vpn, proxy and firewalls or from reasons on the other end of the chain: your cloud provider or the network in between.
+Your workstation may have a wide variety of shell, network configuration, VPN, proxy or firewall issues.
+There are also reasons from the other end of the
+chain: your cloud provider or the network in between.

 To help `docker-machine` be as stable as possible, we added a monitoring of crashes whenever you try to `create` or `upgrade` a host.
-This will send over https to bugsnag a couple of information : your docker-machine version, build, OS, ARCH, the path to your current shell and the history of the last command as you could see it with a `-D` option.
-Those data are only there to help us pinpoint recurring issue with docker-machine and will only be transmitted in the case of a crash of docker-machine.
+This will send, over HTTPS, to Bugsnag some information about your `docker-machine` version, build, OS, ARCH, the path to your current shell and, the history of the last command as you could see it with a `--debug` option.
+This data is sent to help us pinpoint recurring issues with `docker-machine` and will only be transmitted in the case of a crash of `docker-machine`.

-If you're worried about thatm you can create a `no-error-report` in the `$HOME/.docker/machine` directory, and we will not gather nor send any data.
+If you wish to opt out of error reporting, you can create a `no-error-report` file in your `$HOME/.docker/machine` directory, and Docker Machine will disable this behavior.
+Leaving the file empty is fine -- Docker Machine just checks for its presence.